 Which 3PLs offer eco-friendly options?

 ShipBob provides merchants eco-friendly options.
-If a merchant wants to be 100% carbon neutral in their fulfillment, they can outsource fulfillment to ShipBob, install the Pachama integration to automatically offset their own carbon footprint from the last-mile delivery, utilize eco-friendly packaging, and more.
+If a merchant wants to be 100% carbon neutral in their fulfilment, they can outsource fulfilment to ShipBob, install the Ecocart app from the Shopify App Store to automatically offset their own carbon footprint from manufacturing and the last-mile delivery, utilise eco-friendly packaging, and more.

-Note: ShipBob offsets all the carbon emissions from our headquarters and entire fulfillment network.
+Note: ShipBob offsets all the carbon emissions from our headquarters and entire fulfilment network.